-For the past five years, Julie has served as an appointed member of the Kalamazoo County Brownfield Redevelopment Authority Board.
-She is a leader for responsible environmental cleanup.
-Julie has rehabilitated contaminated properties to foster economic growth.
-While serving as chairperson, she assisted with business development while creating or maintaining over 500 jobs in Kalamazoo County.
-Her work on the Kalamazoo County Economic Development Corporation has broadened her understanding of the economic needs of Kalamazoo.
+As a 5-year member of the Kalamazoo County Brownfield Redevelopment Authority Board, Julie is a leader for responsible environmental cleanup and rehabilitation of contaminated properties in ways that foster economic growth.
+As its past chairperson, Rogers assisted with business development while creating or maintaining over 500 jobs in Kalamazoo County.
+Her work on the Kalamazoo County Economic Development Corporation has given her a broad understanding of the community’s economic needs, its success stories, and the potential for even more growth.

-From the beginning of her professional career, Julie Rogers has been actively engaged in politics, particularly in health care.
-For over 12 years, she has fought hard for the rights of Michigan’s citizens by advocating for adequate Medicare coverage.
-In 2007, as the Michigan Physical Therapy Federal Affairs Liaison, she met with Congressman Fred Upton and Senator Debbie Stabenow achieving personal endorsements for a bill to maintain Medicare benefits.
+Julie has been actively engaged in politics for over a decade.
+She has fought for adequate Medicare coverage as the Michigan Physical Therapy Federal Affairs Liaison.
+In 2007 she met with Congressman Fred Upton and U.S. Senator Debbie Stabenow thereby securing their endorsements for a bill to maintain Medicare benefits.